adamfaryna/design-test/README.md

-# CSS ZEN Garden with Sass
+# Single page design

-This is CSS Zen Garden style project using Sass, Gulp and Autoprefixer.
+This project uses Less, Autoprefixer and Gulp.

-If you don't know what CSS Zen Garden is go to project page http://www.csszengarden.com.

 Feel free to use it if you want.